tekniiquann/tekniiquann.github.io/_posts/2024-10-24-How-to-Build-Trilinos-from-Official-Repository-on-HPC-Platform.md

 ---
 layout: post
-title: "Build Trilinos from Official Repository on HPC Platform"
+title: "How to Build Trilinos from Official Repository on HPC Platform"
 categories_short_name: cc++_compilers
 meta: "shell_and_OS"
 type: "Draft"